 Students work in a pastry and baking class

-Pastry & Baking Arts and Management Associate Degree Program
+Pastry & Baking Associate Degree

 Earn an associate degree in 14 months with ICE's Pastry & Baking Arts and Management program.